eth-brownie/brownie/docs/api-network.rst

 Contracts
 =========

+.. py:attribute:: brownie.network.contract

+The ``contract`` module contains classes for interacting with smart contracts.

-Contract classes are not meant to be instantiated directly.
-When launched, Brownie automatically creates ``ContractContainer`` instances from on the files in the ``contracts/`` folder.
+Classes in this module are not meant to be instantiated directly.
+When a project is loaded, Brownie automatically creates ``ContractContainer`` instances from on the files in the ``contracts/`` folder.
 New ``Contract`` instances are created via methods in the container.

-Arguments supplied to calls or transaction methods are converted using the methods outlined in :ref:`_type-conversions`.
+Arguments supplied to calls or transaction methods are converted using the methods outlined in :ref:`type-conversions`.

 .. _api-network-contractcontainer: